fusiongyro/lbac/tutor8.md

 language, using nothing  but  the same kinds of techniques you've learned so far.
 And THAT brings up some interesting questions.

-## WHY IS IT SO SIMPLE?
+## Why Is It So Simple?

-Before embarking  on this series, I always thought that compilers were just naturally complex computer  programs  ...  the ultimate challenge.
+Before embarking  on this series, I always thought that compilers were just naturally complex computer  programs…  the ultimate challenge.
 Yet the things we have done here have  usually turned out to be quite simple, sometimes even trivial.